xaviernouaille/express-clean-architecture/README.md

 ## Running Tests

-To run tests, you would ideally use a testing framework like **Jest** or **Mocha**.
+To run tests, you would ideally use a testing framework like **Jest**.
 Since no tests were found in the structure, you can set them up under a `tests/` directory and run them using a script like:

 ```bash
 npm run test